tranquilo12/woolly/Fresh-Start-Prompt.md

-# 🎯 Fresh Start: Backend Simplification Phase 3 - Final Optimization & Cleanup
+# 🎯 Fresh Start: Backend Simplification Phase 2-3 - Routing Consolidation & Legacy Cleanup

 ## 📋 Current State Summary

-We have successfully completed **Phase 2** of the Backend Simplification Plan, achieving a **67% code reduction** and implementing a universal agent architecture with native MCP integration.
+We have successfully completed **Phase 1-2** of the Backend Simplification Plan, achieving a **67% code reduction** and implementing a universal agent architecture with native MCP integration.
 The system is now running successfully with all core functionality intact.

 ### ✅ Major Achievements Completed